ivpn/ivpn.net/src/content/pages/privacy-policy.md

 * No traffic logging

-* No connection timestamp or connection duration (except when port forwarding is enabled, explained below)
+* No connection timestamp or connection duration

 * No DNS request logging